How do you treat a chalazion? What is a chalazion? What are the different presentations of a chalazion?

 Giant chalazion of the left lower eyelid: these will often start as a single chalazion.
 With surrounding inflammation, other Meibomian glands may become involved and result in a “giant chalazion”.
 When draining these, it is important to identify and drain all the surrounding glands that may be involved

-Chalazia in children
+Chalazia in Children

 A large chalazion in a child.
 When incizing and draining these, it is always wise to look for other chalazia on the same and other eyelids as children will often have multiple chalazia